FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Trial Duration is the intended duration of the phase c) of a Trial.
 The value MUST be positive.

 {::comment}

-    [MB64]: Does this cover also recurrences?
+    MB64: Does this cover also recurrences?
             See, e.g., draft-ietf-netmod-schedule-yang-05 - A Common YANG Data Model for Scheduling or draft-ietf-opsawg-scheduling-oam-tests-00?

-    [VP]: No, mention that probably already in trial definition.
+    VP: No, mention that probably already in trial definition.

-    [MK]: No, it does not cover recurrences as specified in above two drafts, as it does involve scheduled events.
+    MK: No, it does not cover recurrences as specified in above two drafts, as it does involve scheduled events.

+    VP: TODO: Mention in Test Case, Test Suite or Test Report.

 {:/comment}